 Accepting friendship

-This study shows that informants, besides accepting friends who were previously known to be offline, many informants also received friend requests from Facebook.
+This study shows that besides accepting friends who were previously known to be offline, many informants also received friend requests from Facebook.
 The informant looks open to friend requests from people he just saw on Facebook.
-However, there are "prerequisites and stages" carried out by informants to consider accepting friends requests from people who have not been known before.
+However, there are "prerequisites and stages" carried out by informants to consider accepting friend requests from people who have not been known before.

 In mediated communication, physical presence is not an absolute requirement for Facebook users to get to know each other, followed by contact between them.
 When the informant meets a stranger through a friend request, there are several ways to recognize a stranger's identity.
-The first is to see personal information on your Facebook profile.
-At this Facebook profile, at least the informant can see the names and photos of their new friends and other personal information such as gender, education, place of residence, marital status, employment, and religion as written by Boyd and Ellison (2007) as quoted by Nancy K. Baym (Baym n.d.)(2011: 90) about the concept of profiles that exist on social networking sites.
+The first is to see personal information on their Facebook profile, where the informant can see the names and photos of their new friends and other personal information such as gender, education, place of residence, marital status, employment, and religion (Boyd & Ellison, 2007, as cited in Baym, n.d.)
+(2011: 90) about the concept of profiles that exist on social networking sites.
 That profile is a form of the individual homepage on social networking sites.
 Most profile content contains a brief biography of the owner of a social networking site account.
-From the personal information, the informant can consider whether the friend request is accepted or not.
+From this personal information, the informant can consider whether to accept the friend request.

 As stated by the third informant below: "I see his profile ...".
 Likewise, the following fourth informant reveals almost the same thing as third informant about how he received friend requests from people he did not know: